DutraMB/json-diff/README.md

 ### Technologies

-These project was developed with:
+This project was developed with:

     Java Development Kit (JDK) 1.8.0_131
     JUnit 4.9